aistomin/andy.grails.frontend/README.md

 - **`Dockerfile.dev`**: Development environment with hot reload using `ng serve`
 - **`Dockerfile.prod`**: Production environment with nginx serving the built Angular app

 The CI/CD pipeline automatically builds and publishes the production image to Docker Hub.
+The older builds will be cleaned up by the job in the parent repo.

 ### Nginx Configurations